primatejs/primate/docs/guide/configuration.md

 Default `"types"`

 The directory where types are located.
-[Types](/guide/types) can be used to limit the range of possible values that a variable can hold.
+[Types](/guide/types) can be used to limit the range of possible values that a variable can have in runtime.

 ### location.build